 Before executing your exploit, it is useful to understand what some Metasploit commands do.
 Below are some of the command that you will use most.

-set RHOST hostname_or_ipWill instruct Metasploit to target the specified remote host.
+set RHOST hostname_or_ipWill instruct Metasploit to target the specified remote host. (for us this is 127.0.0.1 since we attacking a program running the same computer)

 set LPORT local_portSets the port number that the payload will open on the server when an exploit is exploited.
 It is important that this port number be a port that can be opened on the server (ie it is not in use by another service and not reserved for administrative use), so set it to a random 4 digit number greater than 1024, and you should be fine.
 You'll have to change the number each time you successfully exploit a service as well.